millerms/CranburyChiropractic/index.md

 ## What to Expect
 {: .reveal .reveal--up }
-**Evaluate:** We review your history and check key systems—movement, joint motion, balance, and simple neurologic screens—so we understand what’s limiting you.
+**Evaluate:** We review your history and check key systems—movement, joint motion, balance, and simple neurologic screens for eyes, inner ear, and proprioception—so we understand what’s limiting you.
 {: .reveal .reveal--up }

 **Map the limiter:** We connect findings to a clear limiter (e.g., mobility, control, or tissue irritability) so care is focused and practical.